 When it comes to Three player chess, the addition of a third player substantially changes the manner of play.
 Due to the enlarged board and third player, many chess openings applicable to the traditional board are simply not useful.
 Each player must plan twice as far ahead of time, anticipating both opponents’ actions.

 The third player profits when the first player trades pieces with a second player.
 As a result, players will be less willing to make trades.
 Players frequently avoid such exchanges in order to pursue alternative strategies.

-Of course, Black would hesitate in capturing the undefended piece because that means that Red will surely capture Black’s piece after Black captures Blue’s piece.
+Of course, Black would hesitate to capture the undefended piece because that means that Red will surely capture Black’s piece after Black captures Blue’s piece.
 This can be a very funny and dramatic situation.
-Similarly, a piece can move to a square where it can be attacked by both opponents but neither player will take it to avoid being captured by the next player.
+Similarly, a piece can move to a square where it can be attacked by both opponents, but neither player will take it to avoid being captured by the next player.